ts33kr/granite/README.md

   [Bower](http://bower.io) is built right into the framework in order to provide the unique ability to embeded frontend dependencies directly to your components.
-The dependencies are intelligently resolved and automatically satisfied during the node bootloaing.
+The dependencies are intelligently resolved and automatically satisfied during the node bootloaing in a configurable maner.
-  The broad spectrum of configuration flexibilities are provided.

 ##Disclaimer
 Before considering using Granite framework, you should be well aware